 Invest in an Electric Fleet Vehicle

 Adding an EV to your fleet was mentioned earlier concerning employee education, but it is also an excellent opportunity for showing your support of EVs.
 These vehicles can be branded with your co-op logo and brought to community events, driven around town and even loaned out to members to increase engagement.
-Electric work vehicles, such as pickup trucks, forklifts, low-speed utility vehicles and bucket trucks, are also becoming readily available.
+Electric work vehicles, such as pickup trucks, forklifts, low-speed utility vehicles and bucket trucks, are also entering the market or already available.

 Co-op Spotlight: Gunnison County Electric Association

-Gunnison County Electric Association in Colorado has a Chevrolet Spark electric fleet vehicle – named Spark-e – that it brings to events and lets members borrow for a week.
+Gunnison County Electric Association in Colorado has a Chevrolet Bolt EV fleet vehicle that it brings to events and lets members borrow for a week.
 This program represents an effective way for Gunnison to educate its members while allowing them to experience life with an EV.
 The co-op has also worked with local towns to install public charging stations.

 The growth of EVs is exciting.
-These vehicles offer many significant benefits to both co-ops and their members while aligning with the principles that co-ops value.
-Taking steps to encourage adoption while navigating potential grid and financial impacts will ensure that co-ops continue to provide reliable, safe and affordable electric services to their communities.
+These vehicles offer significant benefits to both co-ops and their members while aligning with the principles that co-ops value.
+Taking steps to encourage adoption and navigate potential grid and financial impacts will ensure that co-ops continue to provide reliable, safe and affordable electric services to their communities.